icarovie/icarovie/README.md

 ### Olá Pessoal! 👋

-- 🔭 I’m currently working on a project in VueJs + Laravel, and im enjoying the whole process
+- 🔭 I’m currently working as a Front End Developer
+- - 💬 Ask me about React and TypeScript, and tests related to it
-- 🌱 I’m currently learning React + Node
+- 🌱 I’m currently learning Rust, Elixir and Kotlin
 - 📫 How to reach me: icarovieirra@gmail.com

 <!--